|Telephone:||514 384-5034, Monday to Friday, 8:00 a.m. to noon and 1:00 p.m. to 4:00 p.m.|

 P.O.
 Box 11071, Downtown station, Montréal, Québec H3C 5A9

-- The cheque should be made out to Comité de gestion de la taxe scolaire de l’île de Montréal (CGTSIM) and be accompanied by the lower portion of the tax bill.
+- The cheque should be made out to Comité de gestion de la taxe scolaire de l’île de Montréal (CGTSIM) and be accompanied by the lower portion of the tax bill's original.

 - Allow delay for the cheque to reach our office, since the payment will be credited on the date it is received, or on the date shown on the cheque if it is post-dated.